 One of the key factors to being organized is not holding onto things you no longer need or want.
 It’s very easy to accumulate a lot of stuff by shoving it in the back of a closet or in the rafters of a garage only to forget about it for the next several years.
 Organized people don’t let this happen, because they regularly get rid of the things they no longer use.

 Whether you choose to recycle, donate, or otherwise dispose of the things you don’t need or want anymore is up to you, but plan a day once a month or so to purge your home of these things.
 If you haven’t used something in a long time, but you simply can’t part with it, consider putting it into a storage facility near you for safekeeping.
+And then organize your storage unit in the best possible way.

 Just because you weren’t born an organizer doesn’t mean you can’t become one if you want.
 It’s a matter of setting your mind to the task and following through with the things highly organized people do listed above.